 • Core service area: The core service area comprises the 59 municipalities that have access to the MBTA's bus and rapid transit services.2 According to data from the 2017-21 ACS five-year estimates, 37.8 percent of the population in the core service area was composed of members of minority groups.
 A minority census tract was defined as one in which the minority percentage of the population exceeds 37.8 percent.
 According to 2017-21 ACS data, the median household income in the core service area was \$99,071.
-A low-income census tract was defined as one in which the minority percent of the area median income, or \$79,257.
+A low-income census tract was defined as one in which the median household income was less than 80 percent of the area median income, or \$79,257.